 Hordeum vulgare Annual spring grain.
 Up to 3' high.
 Moderately frost-hardy.
-A widely grown 6-row barley with medium-tall straw and resistance to spot blotch.
+A 6-row barley with medium-tall straw and moderate Fusarium resistance.
 Tolerates drought and alkaline or heavy soils.
 Does not tolerate wet or acidic soils.
 May be planted later than other spring-sown small grains and maintain good yields.

 The earliest evidence of domesticated barley comes from Neolithic sites in modern-day Syria; by 4200 BCE it had reached Finland.